foopgp/foopgp-hugowebsite/content/english/blog/2026-07-01-onak-foopgp.md

 pub    255E/0x8C39D09E68D27179 2026/05/08 Alice Dupont <alice@example.com>
 ```

-A non-technical visitor landing on that page understands nothing: what is a `pub`? a `KeyID`? why `255E`? is the key still valid?
+A newcomer landing on that page understands nothing: what is a `pub`? a `KeyID`? why `255E`? is the key still valid?

 At foopgp, we believe a keyserver has to serve everyone — from the **expert verifier** who wants to surf across the Web of Trust, to the **correspondent** who simply wants to inspect their recipient's certificate.
 Existing servers serve neither well.

 Our service [keys.foopgp.org](https://keys.foopgp.org) now runs on a build we rewrote in depth.
 Here is what it looks like.

-## What a visitor sees
+## The standard mode

 {{< figure
   src="/images/blog/2026/onak-foopgp-index-en.png"